pooranis22/ECEN-676-PROJECT/README.md

 Go to run_champsim.sh and change line 9 to: TRACE_DIR=$PWD/ipc1_public

-Go to the folder "branch" and modify the bimodal.bpred:
+No need to modify the bimodal.bpred.

 Go to the folder "prefetcher" and upload the Entangling_2Ke.l1i_pref, Entangling_4Ke.l1i_pref, or Entangling_8Ke.l1i_pref to the folder.